 In this paper, we propose a highly parameterefficient approach to scaling pre-trained language models (PLMs) to a deeper model depth.
-Unlike prior work that shares all parameters or uses extra blocks, we design a more capable parameter-sharing architecture based on matrix product operator (MPO).
-MPO decomposition can reorganize and factorize the information of a parameter matrix into two parts: the major part that contains the major information (central tensor) and the supplementary part that only has a small proportion of parameters (auxiliary tensors).
-Based on such a decomposition, our architecture shares the central tensor across all layers for reducing the model size and meanwhile keeps layerspecific auxiliary tensors (also using adapters) for enhancing the adaptation flexibility.
-To improve the model training, we further propose a stable initialization algorithm tailored for the MPO-based architecture.
-Extensive experiments have demonstrated the effectiveness of our proposed model in reducing the model size and achieving highly competitive performance.
+Unlike prior work that shares all parameters or uses extra blocks, we design a more capable parameter-sharing architecture based on matrix product operator (MPO), an efficient tensor decomposition method to factorize the parameter matrix into a set of local tensors.
+Based on such a decomposition, we share the important local tensor across all layers for reducing the model size and meanwhile keep layerspecific tensors (also using Adapters) for enhancing the adaptation flexibility.
+To improve the model training, we further propose a stable initialization algorithm tailored for the MPObased architecture.
+Extensive experiments have demonstrated the effectiveness of our proposed model in enhancing scalability and achieving higher performance (i.e., with fewer parameters than BERTBASE, we successfully scale the model depth by a factor of $4\times$ and even achieve 0.1 points higher than BERTLARGE for GLUE score).
+The code to reproduce the results of this paper can be found at https: //github.com/RUCAIBox/MPOBERT-code.